 - Kind of substrate

-Again, for a quick estimate of ink requirements, this calculator can be helpful.
-However, your circumstances can vary widely from what Zeller+Gmelin calls its “best fit approximation.
-You should test it in your own shop before relying on it.
+Again, this calculator can be helpful for a quick estimate of ink requirements.
+However, your circumstances can vary widely from what Zeller+Gmelin calls its “approximate best-fit" and you should test it in your own shop before relying on it.

 Calculating Ink Consumption Can Save Money